kimruddock/pawelgrzybek.github.io/_drafts/2017-06-02-basic-nodejs-debugging-in-google-chrome.md

 ---
 title: Basic Node.js debugging in Google Chrome
-excerpt: We have been testing front end in Google Chrome Dev Tools for quite a while.
+excerpt: We have been testing front end code in Google Chrome Dev Tools for quite a while.
 How about testing some Node.js in exactlly the same way?
 photo: 2017-06-02.jpg
 ---